View Class

 The viewState property is intended to support a number of use cases:

 Note that deck.gl always clears the screen before each render, and clearing, while cheap, is not totally free.
-This means that viewports should only specify the clear property if they need additional clearing, e.g. because they are rendering on top of another viewport, or want to have a different background color etc.
+This means that viewports should only clear the viewport if they need additional clearing, e.g. because they are rendering on top of another viewport, or want to have a different background color etc.

 Default false.